colyseus/docs/docs/arena/getting-started/managing-application.md

 # Managing Application

 ## Overview
 Your Arena Cloud application can be manage from this dashboard.
-You can edit your app title and description at anytime by clicking on the text.
-Your fill API Key becomes visible when you click on the characters shown.

 ![App Button](../../images/manage-app-titles.jpg)

+- You can edit your app title and description at anytime by clicking on the text.

+- To view your full API key, click on the characters shown.

 ## App Config Interface